snird/awesome-data-engineering-learning/README.md

 Curated an organized learning path with the best learning resources

-The list is in the JSON, but available for a more convinient view here:
+The list is in the JSON file `resources.json`, but available for a more convenient view here:

 [Awesome data engineering learning path](https://awesomedataengineering.com/)